wikimedia/operations-software-netbox/docs/models/dcim/racktype.md

 ### Outer Dimensions

-The external width and depth of the rack can be tracked to aid in floorplan calculations.
+The external width, height and depth of the rack can be tracked to aid in floorplan calculations.
 These measurements must be designated in either millimeters or inches.

 ### Mounting Depth